 Rich is an honors graduate of Yale College and the University of Pennsylvania Law School.

-ELI is pleased to welcome Judge Merideth Wright as our new Distinguished Judicial Scholar.
-Judge Wright will serve as a critically important addition to ELI’s judicial education program and, more broadly, to our rule of law efforts.
+Judge Merideth Wright joined ELI as a Distinguished Judicial Scholar in February 2012.
+Judge Wright serves as a critically important addition to ELI’s judicial education program and, more broadly, to its rule of law efforts.